addaskogberg/addaskogberg1.github.io/_posts/2017-11-15-questions-and-answers.markdown

 ### What do you think of pre-compiling your CSS?

+I think pre-compiled CSS is very useful and adds a great deal of benefits.
+It alleviates the work of styling a webpage by minimal repetition and improved maintainability.
+By addressing the usage of variables, nesting and mixing it acts as a powerful tool allowing more advanced use of code for styling than seen in the traditional CSS.
+Re-usability will increase the productivity by decreasing the amount of code written, thus reducing the risk of faults.

 ### What do you think of static site generators?

 I think they are dreadful to work with, at least I think Jekyll is.
 It is very difficult to set up as it is built on Ruby and not suitable for windows.
 In addition, has nothing to add compared to building a site yourself.
 It is not very flexible, and it is very easy to get lost in the structure of the site as well as figuring out how it works.